cstuncsik/local-code-llm-mcp/README.md

 > 💡 This setup avoids Docker overhead and speeds up indexing, especially on large codebases.

+> ✅ Tip: If running MCP locally (not in Docker), it uses `~/.code-context` for index cache by default, so the data persists automatically between runs.

 ## 🐳 Running Everything with Docker (Alternative)

+🐋 Docker Setup (All-in-One)

+**Pros:**
+- Easy to set up with a single command
+- Clean separation from host environment
+- Consistent across different machines

+**Cons:**
+- Slower indexing due to Docker filesystem I/O
+- Index is ephemeral unless volume is persisted
+- Could be harder to debug inside the container

 ### Setup Docker Environment